Aged Care Program

 Background

-WAPHA is engaging with participating RACFs to establish and fund a dedicated clinical coordinator role within RACFs to liaise with GPs, co-ordinate case conferencing and engage GPs in RACF quality improvement.
+WAPHA is engaging with participating RACHs to establish and fund a dedicated clinical coordinator role within RACHs to liaise with GPs, co-ordinate case conferencing and engage GPs in RACH quality improvement.

 The intended outcomes of the project will be to: